senanu/b40/docs/index.md

 # Welcome to Senanu's Biology site.

-This page is in the root directory.
+This file is in the docs directory.

 * Go [here for Bio 40 at Chaffey College](docs/bio40.html)